realivanivani/realivanivani.github.io/_posts/2024-06-12-Manufacturing-Cpk-post.md

 In this blog post, I will cover some of the key concepts of quality control in a large scale manufacturing, as well as, tools and Python packages for analyzing it.

+## 0. Notebook

+For practical implementation of the principles below, please take look at the notebook that I created here: https://github.com/realivanivani/blog-posts/blob/main/Manufacturing_Py.ipynb

 ## 1. Intro

 The modern factory floor generates a deluge of data, from sensor readings to production logs.
 Python offers a robust ecosystem of libraries to harness this data for improved efficiency and quality control.
 Analyzing process data allows for the identification of trends, anomalies, and potential quality issues, enabling proactive quality control measures.
 Furthermore, production data analysis reveals bottlenecks, allowing for optimized scheduling and maximized efficiency.
 These libraries, akin to specialized software modules, empower sophisticated data manipulation and analysis.